The phone rang, loud and shrill, gloatingly cutting through the breathy moans filling the room.

 "You're emotionally compromised."
 Johnson said flatly.
 "You'd be a hindrance, not a help.
 Also do I have to remind you again, detective, that this is a federal investigation."

 "Trust in your colleagues then."

 The audacity of that statement silenced Chloe.
 Was he joking?
-Or did he know about the Paul Meadow Street fiasco?
+Or did he know about the Palmetto Street fiasco?
 Trust in her colleagues who flat out hated her most of the time?
 Her colleagues who wouldn't take her word on what she'd seen?
 The same colleagues who still hid a dirty cop from her?

 "Chloe," Dan interrupted, giving Agent Johnson time to vanish and wrapping his arm around her waist to guide her away.

 She knew he was trying to be comforting.
 It didn't feel comforting.
 It felt possessive and quite frankly she'd had enough.

 "Not here, OK, come on, let's go and get some fresh air."

 "I don't need managing, Dan," she hissed, infuriated.
 "Why did you let him escape?
 I nearly had him."